 Coleus breeders have outdone themselves, producing scores of worthy, vibrant, multi-colored annuals.
 My Coleus plants, pictured below, flourish in a large north-facing container in shade.
 I worried when they fell over, pounded down by recent heavy rain.
 But they just picked themselves up with no help from me and will carry on into Fall.

 Another late-summer standout annual is the Sweet Potato Vine (Ipomoea batatas).
 Few plants can match its vigorous growth and its versatility.
 I bought one four-inch pot in May and planted it in a container with a rose.
 In the blink of an eye, it grew into the flamboyant, problem-free-spiller pictured below.
 It loves heat and will thrive in sun or shade until frost.

 If you plant silver-leaf Pulmonarias, you will delight both in the enchanting early spring flowers and, thereafter, in the elegant simplicity of the foliage pictured below.
 It’s a win-win perennial.
 My plants are grown in moist, well-drained, organically-rich, acidic soil in shade.
 I mix in sharp-edged grit to the planting soil to repel voles.

 Many plants produce unique seed heads that add interest and beauty to the late-summer garden.
 Consider the showy seed heads of several Rhododendrons, which, in time, age to woody-like ornaments—attractive enough to pluck for decorative home display.
 A happy bonus!
 Photos below.

-Finally, one of my favorite garden writers, the American journalist/author Celestine Sibley, wisely said of gardening: “The doing is the thing.
+Finally, I agree with one of my favorite garden writers, the American journalist/author Celestine Sibley, who wisely said of gardening: “The doing is the thing.
 And if by some happy chance you should have a little success, ah, the satisfaction that is!”